codito/minuet-ai.nvim/README.md

     -- guarantee the exact number of completion items specified, as this -- parameter serves only as a prompt guideline. n_completions = 3,
+    -- Length of non-white context after the cursor to use as stop sequences.
+    -- Disabled by default.
+Set to a non-zero value to enable.
+Example: With -- stop_after_cursor_length = 3 and context "def fib(n):\n    |\n\nfib(5)"
+    -- where | is the cursor position, "fib" will be used as a stop sequence in -- the request payload.
+This setting prevents the LLM from repeating code.
+    -- We recommend setting it to a larger value (e.g., 20) if enabled. stop_after_cursor_length = 0,
     provider_options = {
         -- see the documentation in each provider in the following part.
     },